MarjoleinHordijk/PythonTutorials/docs/source/03_03_Regression.md

 # Linear Regression Analysis Using Python

 ## In this Tutorial
 In this tutorial, we will discuss how to perform a linear regression analysis using Python.
-Specifically, we will use the well known package ```NumPy```.
-This package allows you to work with multi dimensional data arrays and perform particular calculations with them.
+Specifically, we will use the well-known package ```NumPy```.
+This package allows you to work with multidimensional data arrays and perform particular calculations with them.
 You can find more information about this package in its [official guide](https://docs.scipy.org/doc/numpy/user/index.html).
 Additionally, we will use the ```scikit-learn``` library to perform the actual analysis.
 Please make sure you have both installed!

-We will not go into details regarding the theory on regression analysis and the interpretation of outcomes.
+We will not go into detail regarding the theory of regression analysis and the interpretation of outcomes.
 Rather, we will focus on how to produce results using Python.

 <div class="info">